 Location: Isla Santa Cruz, Galapagos

 Another day in the Galapagos meant another day of excitement, exploration, and enthusiasm.
 It was time for group 2 to experience the delights that the underwater world of the Galapagos has to offer while group 1 explored the land.
-My day involved getting the chance to have a great shark spotting viewpoint from up the rig while attaching chafe gear to the shrouds in preparation of our long passage but here is what everyone said about their respective days.
-After a hot afternoon, the students had a sign out night where most of the group ate dinner together at a nice rooftop restaurant and then sang karaoke together to finish up the evening.
+My day involved getting the chance to have a great shark spotting viewpoint from up the rig while attaching chafe gear to the shrouds in preparation for our long passage, but here is what everyone said about their respective days.
+After a hot afternoon, the students had a sign-out night where most of the group ate dinner together at a nice rooftop restaurant and then sang karaoke together to finish up the evening.

 Sam “my laundry has never smelt so good.”

 Jack “we explored and found out a lot about the local culture.”

 Ivan “my dive was supreme.”

 London “it was so cool to see the thermocline.”

 Seby “we explored the main street, ate some delicious food, bought some cool items, and the hat was supreme.”

 Brittany, “the coolest thing was all the devil rays.”